 They want to rush into things, which causes them to make poor decisions that can severely affect their current and future finances.

-The good news is, there are a number of folks just like you who would love to learn about creating streams of passive income.
-And a post like this could help point them in the right direction.
+The good news is, there are a number of folks like you who would love to learn about creating streams of passive income.
+And this post could help them get started.

 Together, you and I can inspire those people to help them achieve the financial prosperity they want to have.
 And it starts by doing something as simple as sharing this post.